 - Anglican churches are particularly well-represented but the transcripts include Presbyterian, Methodist and some Catholic records.
 It is unlikely that further Catholic records will be included.

-- Baptism, marriage and burial registers are transcribed onto cards which are eventually interfiled into one alphabetical index.
+- Baptism, marriage and burial registers are transcribed onto cards which are interfiled into one alphabetical index, by surname.

 - Before the cards are filed, typed and bound, copies of individual registers are produced.
 Individual entries can be photocopied from the bound volumes.